Is it a concussion?

 How Can I Recognize a Possible Concussion?

-There are two key things that let you determine if there’s a possible concussion.
+Two key things let you determine if there’s a possible concussion.

-1. A blow, bump, or jolt that results in the rapid movement and/or injury to the head
+1. A blow, bump, or jolt that results in rapid movement and/or injury to the head

 2. Any changes in behavior, thinking, or physical functioning after the injury